 The appearances of comets during these historical events are coincidences, of course.
 We now know comets have no divine effects on human affairs, and many spectacular comets have come and gone without any ill influence on history or geopolitics.

-It was an immense irony, then, that the great and vigorous opponent of superstition and scientific ignorance, the astronomer Carl Sagan, himself died during the apparition of two bright comets.
-Sagan passed away in late 1996, a year in which Comet Hyukatake and Comet Hale-Bopp, two of the brightest comets of recent times, blazed through the northern sky.
+What an irony, then, that the vigorous opponent of superstition and scientific ignorance, the astronomer Carl Sagan, himself died during the apparition of two bright comets.
+Sagan passed away in late 1996, a year in which Comet Hyukatake and Comet Hale-Bopp, two of the brightest comets of recent times, blazed across the northern sky.

 Nature, it seems, may have a sense of humor after all.